 How does acid digital printing save water in fabric production?

-It saves water by applying ink directly and precisely onto the fabric surface, much like an office inkjet printer.
+It saves water by applying ink directly and precisely onto the fabric surface, with drop-on-demand technology at 600 DPI resolution.
 This eliminates the need for large vats of water and multiple rinsing cycles that are central to conventional piece dyeing, where the entire fabric roll is submerged.
 This is a key reason why it's considered a leading sustainable dyeing method for activewear.

 Will digital printing affect the 4-way stretch of my fabric?